VincentSe/HilbertProofs/README.md

 ## A proof example

-Here is the first proof of file ZFC.fol, which proves the existence of a set :
+Here is a proof in file ZFC.fol, which proves the existence of a set :

 ```
 aSetExists == \E x : x = x